MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 |Failed to click UI element|Indicates a problem clicking the specified element|

 #### <a name="clickdownloadlink"></a> Click download link on web page
-Click a link in a web page that results in downloading a file.
+Click on a link in a web page that results in downloading a file.

 ##### Input parameters
 |Argument|Optional|Accepts|Default Value|Description|